Motorcycle Safety News

 The first state to make the roads a bit safer for motorcyclists was Washington, which signed the texting ban into law in May, 2007.
 Since then, many states jumped on the safety trend.

-Following is a list of states where Texting While Driving is Illegal:
+Following is a list of states that ban texting while driving:

 - New Hampshire